Cheapest car insurance in Arizona for a bad driving record

 Cheapest car insurance in Arizona with bad credit

-The cheapest Arizona insurer for bad credit is Geico, with rates averaging $2,036 or $170.
-Fortunately, drivers with bad credit can still find affordable auto insurance.
+Geico offers the cheapest rates for drivers with poor credit at $2,036 or $170.
+However,drivers with bad credit can still find affordable auto insurance.

 Although unrelated to your performance behind the wheel, your credit score also impacts car insurance rates and can put you in the high-risk category.
 To an insurance company, high-risk means more likely to file a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing., and statistically, drivers with a low credit score fit that description.